Types of Essays

 When writing an essay, it’s important to understand which type of essay format will work best for your topic.
 Read on for a brief description of some of the most common types of essays.

-One of the most common types of essay, the expository essay is used when the writer wants to clearly communicate information.
-An expository essay can be strictly informative, such as a research report, but expository essays can also include examples and analysis to support a larger point.
-When writing an expository essay, you can tailor your essay in several different ways.
+One of the most common types of essays are at your disposal, the expository essay is used when the writer wants to clearly communicate information.
+An expository essay can be strictly informative, such as a research report, but expository types of essays can also include examples and analysis to support a larger point.
+When writing expository types of essays, you can tailor your essays in several different ways.
 Two of the most common approaches are the “compare and contrast” essay and the “cause and effect” essay.
-The compare and contrast essay is structured to allow the writer to present information and examples and then point out the similarities and differences.
+The compare and contrast types of essays are structured to allow the writer to present information and examples and then point out the similarities and differences.
 This is a good way to provide information without inserting any opinion or argument.
 The cause and effect essay also relies on the presentation of information, but the information is typically structured to explain the root cause of a later effect.
 This type of essay is useful when providing background information on a historical topic and can even be appropriate for constructing lab reports in some science courses.

 Argumentative (Persuasive) Essays